Have inverted nipples or flat nipples been a problem in the

 It will be obvious on many people just by looking at the nipple....if it

-doesn't protrude or does in fact stay hid inside, then it would be considered
+doesn't protrude or has blended into the areola, it would be considered

 flat or inverted.